lamhq/tech-notes/devops/aws/4-storage/2-object-storage.md

 ## S3 Lifecycle

-Amazon S3 Lifecycle is a feature that enables you to manage your objects so that they are stored cost-effectively throughout their lifecycle.
-It is a set of rules that define actions that Amazon S3 applies to a group of objects.
+Amazon S3 Lifecycle is a feature that enables you to define rules to automatically transition objects to a cheaper storage tier or delete objects that are no longer required after a set period of time.

 There are two types of actions: